 This lemon pepper marinade for chicken is so good!
 It tenderizes the chicken while imparting amazing flavor.
 Marinade the chicken (or pork, it's great for that as well!) for about an hour and it's good to go!

-Put one chicken breast aside for later this week!
+Reserve one chicken breast for use later this week!

 Sheet Pan Chili Nachos

 Remember that quart of chili we froze last week?
-Now’s the time to unthaw it!
+Now's the time to thaw it!
 This will be an easy meal that everyone will love.

-If you didn’t end up freezing some, no worries!
-I’ll add a couple of cans to the grocery list.
+If you didn't end up freezing some, no worries!
+Add a couple of cans to the grocery list.
 Top it with your favorite goodies and enjoy this easy meal!